True Cost of Education: Student Saving Tips

 Cost of Education and RESP Calculator

-Heritage also has a great tool to help you get a better idea of what it will cost for your child’s higher education, both locally or abroad.
+There is also a great tool to help you get a better idea of what it will cost for your child’s higher education, both locally or abroad.
 This provides you with a better estimate of how much you should be saving regularly to ensure you meet your goal once your child is ready to go to school.

-Go ahead and give their RESP calculator a try; you may be surprised by how much you end up saving..
+Go ahead and give this RESP calculator a try; you may be surprised by how much you end up saving..